 The NWCCOG began sponsorship of the Alpine Area Agency on Aging (Alpine AAA) in 1978.
-The Alpine AAA is the designated regional planning and service agency for senior services in Eagle, Grand, Jackson, Pitkin, and Summit Counties.
-The Alpine AAA Regional Advisory Council (RAC), mandated by the OAA, was formed in 1980 and acts as the Alpine AAA's primary advisory and advocacy group.
+Renamed Vintage in 2020, it is the designated regional planning and service agency for senior services in Eagle, Grand, Jackson, Pitkin, and Summit Counties.
+The Vintage Regional Advisory Council (RAC), mandated by the OAA, was formed in 1980 and acts as the Alpine AAA's primary advisory and advocacy group.
 A voluntary group of citizens, the RAC represents all counties within the NWCCOG region.
 Agencies, providers, and individuals with expertise in aging interests are recruited as "Optimal Representatives" to serve on the RAC.
 The RAC meets six times a year.
 Meetings are open to the public.